 But is all that too much to ask of a humble diaper bag?
 Perhaps.

 I actually don’t know if there is a perfect diaper bag!
-In fact, I think most moms (especially of multiple babies/kids) are served by using a couple of bags, maybe one that stays in the car, etc.
+In fact, I think most moms (especially of multiple babies/kids) stay the most organized when using a couple of bags, maybe one that stays in the car, etc.

 And this is a huge reason why Lily Jade Diaper Bags were so appealing to me.
 Lily Jades are big gorgeous leather bags WITH a well-designed organizer insert inside that can be easily taken out and left in the car or with the babysitter.
 The perfect two-bag solution, but in one ultra-organized stylish leather bag.